-REPORTING a colleague who you believe poses a threat to patient safety is never easy for any healthcare professional.
-However, doctors and dentists must resist the temptation to simply overlook, or “turn a blind eye” to, issues of concern.
+REPORTING a colleague who you believe poses a threat to patient safety is never easy for any healthcare professional and it can be a particularly challenging area for trainee doctors.
+However, you must resist the temptation to simply overlook, or “turn a blind eye” to, issues of concern.
 By doing so, not only could patient safety be jeopardised, but you yourself could end up in professional difficulty for not having acted to put those issues right.

-All doctors and dentists are required to speak up if they believe patient safety or care is being compromised by the practice of colleagues.
-Both the General Medical Council and General Dental Council recognise there may be reluctance to do so, perhaps for fear that nothing may be done or that raising your concern may cause problems for colleagues or for your own career prospects.
+All doctors, whatever their role, are required to speak up if they believe patient safety or care is being compromised by the practice of colleagues – being a trainee does not excuse you from this responsibility.
+The General Medical Council recognises there may be reluctance among some medical professionals to do so, perhaps for fear that nothing may be done or that raising your concern may cause problems for colleagues or for your own career prospects.

 But that is no excuse for inaction.